mwburgoyne/pyResToolbox/docs/relperm.rst

      - Integer value specifying the number of table rows desired
    * - krtable
      - str or kr_table class object
-     - A string or kr_table Enum class that specifies one of three table type choices - SWOF, SGOF or SGFN.
+     - A string or kr_table Enum class that specifies one of three table type choices - SWOF, SGOF or SGWFN.
 Default is 'SWOF'.
    * - krfamily
      - str or kr_table class object
      - A string or kr_family Enum class that specifies one of two curve function choices - COR or LET.
 Default is 'COR'